mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_gpu.md

 ## Operation Process

 - Prepare a training script, add Profiler APIs in the training script and run the training script.
-- Start MindInsight and specify the summary-base-dir using startup parameters, note that summary-base-dir is the parent directory of the directory created by Profiler.
+- Start MindSpore Insight and specify the summary-base-dir using startup parameters, note that summary-base-dir is the parent directory of the directory created by Profiler.
 For example, the directory created by Profiler is `/home/user/code/data/`, the summary-base-dir should be `/home/user/code`.
-After MindInsight is started, access the visualization page based on the IP address and port number.
+After MindSpore Insight is started, access the visualization page based on the IP address and port number.
 The default access IP address is `http://127.0.0.1:8080`.
 - Find the training in the list, click the performance profiling link and view the data on the web page.

 > By default, common users do not have the permission to access the NVIDIA GPU performance counters on the target device.